Zyla Vitamin Package near me in New Delhi

 Platelet Count

-A Platelet Count test measures the average number of platelets in the blood.
-Platelets are disk-shaped tiny cells originating from large cells known as megakaryocytes, which are found in the bone marrow.
+The platelet count measures the number of platelets present in the blood.
+Platelets are also known as thrombocytes which are tiny fragments of cells.
+These are formed from large cells which are found in the bone marrow known as megakaryocytes.
 After the platelets are formed, they are released into the blood circulation.
-Their average life span is 7-10 days.

 Absolute Basophil Count